Low-Sugar Pumpkin Cheesecake Pie

 - Fold up the metal edge of the purchased graham cracker crust, then pour the filling in until it comes just to the top.
 (If you have a smaller pie shell, bake some of the filling separately in a glass or crockery dish sprayed with non-stick spray.)

-- Carefully transfer pie to oven and bake for 50-60 minutes, or until pie is mostly set and barely starting to brown on top.
+- Carefully transfer pie to oven and bake for 50 minutes or slightly longer, until pie is mostly set and barely starting to brown on top.
 It will still seem slightly wiggly when you remove it from the oven.

 - Let pie cool for at least 30 minutes.